autodiff/benchmark/README.md

 ```
 <AD Tool>     <Test name>    <Init time>    <Differentiation time>
 ```
 Here `<Init time>` is the time required to prepare the tool for differentiation of a new function.
-It is (practically) zero for instantaneous tools (numerical, autodiff, adolc, etc), but may be significant for tape-based methods (CppAD, CppAD-CG, etc).
+It is (practically) zero for tools implementing the forward method (numerical, autodiff, adolc, etc), but may be significant for tape-based methods (CppAD, CppAD-CG, etc).
 Times are average runtimes and are reported in nanoseconds.

 Results can be visualized using the included `plotting/visualization.ipynb` notebook.